 I've been trying to think of new and creative ways to engage with people about my films.

 When I spoke to Vrideo about helping us make a 360 immersive viewing experience that explained “why this film, why now” -- I knew I was also moving my career in a new direction!
 Virtual reality video is truly the future, and I plan to be ready.

 Early in September, followers tuned in on Periscope to watch as I recorded the Kickstarter VR video update using a Vrideo 360 camera set up.

 By the way: the set up was 3D printed to hold and record 10 GoPros simultaneously.
 Way cool huh?

 Vrideo taught me what I needed to do, loaned the cameras to the film, and stitched the footage together in post.
 Not only was it a career-changing learning experience, the end result was AMAZING!

-Believed to be the FIRST Kickstarter update video made in the VR format, I couldn’t have asked for a better start to my career in VR!
+Believed to be the FIRST Kickstarter update video made in the 360-VR format, I couldn't have asked for a better start to my career in immersive video!